chochain/eforth/README.md

 3. <b>Data and Return Stacks are also arrays</b>.
 With push, pop and [] methods to clarify intentions.
 4. <b>No vocabulary, or meta-compilation</b>.
 These black-belt skills of Forth greatness are dropped to keep the focus on core concepts.
-5. <b>Multi-threading and message passing are available</b> From v5.0 and on, multi-core platform can utilize Forth VMs running in parallel.
+5. <b>Multi-threading and message passing are available</b> From v5.0 and on, multi-core platform can utilize Forth VMs running in parallel. see the Multi-threading section below for details
     + A thread pool is built-in.
 Size is defaults to number of cores.
     + Message Passing send/rec with pthread mutex waiting.
     + IO can be synchronized with lock/unlock.